GitJd28/Power-BI-Analytics/README.md

 # Power BI Projects

-A collection of Power BI projects created while learning data visualization, reporting, and dashboard development.
+This repository documents my journey of learning Power BI through hands-on projects, dashboards, and data analysis exercises.
+The goal is to build practical business intelligence skills by working with real datasets and creating interactive reports.

 Current projects: